 These days you can easily connect with your neighbours on Facebook neighbourhood groups.
 These groups are common in South Africa.
 You’ll get the opportunity to ask questions about things such as shops, hairdressers and doctors, and get advice from people living in the area.

-However, if you’re a little more old-fashioned, get in your car or talk a walk to explore your surroundings.
-Spend a few mornings a week exploring the local cafes and breakfasts and connect with locals.
-Friendly waiters will be more than happy to dispense advice about the neighbourhood.
+However, if you’re a little more old-fashioned, get in your car or take a walk to explore your surroundings.
+Spend a few mornings a week exploring the local cafes and breakfast spots and be sure to connect with the locals.
+Friendly waiters will be more than happy to give you some advice and tips about the neighbourhood and surrounds.

 3. Make real-life connections

 Sitting at home on your own is not going to help you feel less homesick.
-Instead, get out and forge new friendships.
+Instead, get out and forge new friendships and connections.
 You can join a club or group, take a class, or connect with other expats.

 4. Be a tourist in your city